tarun-singhal/AppLogger/README.md

 Step 4: If you are not using it in Apigility then you can call the Log view via: http://<domain-name>/applog

-I hope it will help you to monito the API Calls.
+I hope it will help you to monitor the API Calls.